 And Hawaii’s peace and serenity, beaches, parks, golf courses, hiking, Honolulu urban life, and culture are irresistible to buyers and tourists around the world.
 And you never know which tourist will decide to buy property on the Hawaiian islands.

 Hawai‘i is a competitive, low-inventory housing market.
-The growth of purchases in the Aloha state in the last few years is astonishing.
+The growth of purchases in the Aloha state in the last few years is astonishing yet housing supply will inevitably curtail sales and grow prices in 2021.
 Billions of real estate investment dollars have flowed into the Hawaii real estate market in the last few years.

-Housing Market Lull 2019?
+Housing Market Conditions?